64Copy Central

 ROM updates & working with EPROMs

-The ROM's in the C64 and the original 1541 models are 24 pin and are not directly pin compatible with burnable 2764 EPROMS.
-In order to upgrade to a newer ROM revision or change the ROM to something else and use a 2764 EPROM, a socket adapter must be built.
-See here for detailed instructions.
+The ROM's in the C64 and the original 1541 models are 24 pin and are not directly pin compatible with burnable 2732 or 2764 EPROMS.
+In order to upgrade to a newer ROM revision or change the ROM to something else and use either a 2732 (for the character set) or 2764 (for kernal/DOS) EPROM, a socket adapter must be built.
+See here for detailed instructions on how to build one.

 To erase an EPROM you will need a UV eraser.
 Typically EPROMs need about 3 minutes to erase.
-You can check them on the burner to see if they are indeed erased, If not, re-erase them for 1 minute increments, checking after each erasure session until they show erased.
+You can check them on the burner to see if they are indeed erased and if not, re-erase them for 1 minute increments, checking after each erasure session until they show erased.

 To burn an EPROM requires an EPROM programmer.
 I will not attempt to document how to burn an EPROM as each programmer is unique and the instructions vary greatly.
 The one I use supports the Motorola S19 format, a text-only format with checksums.